You are listening to the Sean Hannity Radio Show Podcast.

 What's going on?

-And I have to thank you for doing things like that.
+The show last night was wonderful, and I have to thank you for doing things like that.

-If you weren't doing this kind of stuff, we wouldn't know how often this happened, and that these people had already been arrested and let go into the communities again.
+If you weren't doing this kind of stuff, we wouldn't know how often this happened and that these people had already been arrested and let go into the communities again.

-Listen, I'm gonna tell you something.
+Listen, I'm going to tell you something.

 We laid out every fact, every statistic, every number.